 - Having interests which are similar to other girls

-A child that is able to mask autistic traits and characteristics may have the same underlying needs as other autistic children.
+A child that is able to mask their autism may have the same underlying needs as other autistic children.
 The only way to find out if a child is autistic is for a formal diagnostic assessment to be carried out.

 Broaching the subject of diagnosis

 If you suspect a child in your class may be autistic, you may want to speak to the child’s parent/s or carers about your concerns.
 Deciding who the most suitable person to raise concerns with is a good way to begin broaching the subject.
 A parent or carer may be more responsive talking to some people than others.

 Choosing the right time can also help.
 For example, arranging a meeting specifically to discuss this subject rather than including it within a general progress meeting.
 This should help make parents/carers feel as though their concerns are being listened to, as well as support everyone’s involvement and focus on the topic.

 Having information, articles and facts prepared can also be helpful.
 This could also help with anxieties someone may have and answer some questions that may arise in the conversation.

 Being aware of language and pace can also be useful.
 Using clear and concise sentences can be helpful for some people.

 Talking is not the only way of broaching the subject.
 It may be worthwhile considering whether you could write a letter or an e-mail.
 This can give you some time to plan what you want to say and also give them some time and space to process the information.
 Someone may feel confused if they have not heard of autism before.
 Reading through information together can help with feelings of frustrating, denial and even relief.